FireSourcery/cmdr_repo/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+Commander/Host side utilities for interfacing with embedded devices + other general utilities.

 ## Features

-TODO: List what your package can do.
+TODO: List what your package cdartan do.
 Maybe include images, gifs, or videos.

 ## Getting started